BrightPath-io/architecture/BrightPath_Architecture_Plan.md

 ## System Architecture

-BrightPath will follow a modern, scalable architecture with clear separation of concerns, using MongoDB for persistent storage and browser local storage for questionnaire progress in the initial prototype:
+BrightPath will follow a modern, scalable architecture with clear separation of concerns, using PostgreSQL with JSONB fields for persistent storage and browser local storage for questionnaire progress in the initial prototype:

 ```
 ┌─────────────────┐     ┌─────────────────┐     ┌─────────────────┐
 │                 │     │                 │     │                 │
-│  React Frontend │────▶│  Django API     │────▶│  MongoDB        │
+│  React Frontend │────▶│  Django API     │────▶│  PostgreSQL     │
-│  (Vite)         │◀────│  (REST)         │◀────│  (Document DB)  │
+│  (Vite)         │◀────│  (REST)         │◀────│  (with JSONB)   │
 │                 │     │                 │     │                 │
 └─────────────────┘     └─────────────────┘     └─────────────────┘
-        │                        │                     │
+        │                        │
-        │                        │                     │
+        │                        │
-        ▼                        ▼                     ▼
+        ▼                        ▼
 ┌─────────────────┐     ┌─────────────────┐
 │                 │     │                 │
 │  Local Storage  │     │  ML Services    │